Grain-Free Flours – Here’s the Breakdown

-The moment when a person realizes they are gluten sensitive, or have celiac disease, they think to themselves, I can never have bread or desserts again!
+The moment when a person realizes they are gluten sensitive or have celiac disease, they think to themselves, I can never have bread or desserts again!
 This could be further from the truth because yes, you can still have them!
-There are many kinds of gluten free and grain free flours available at the grocery stores.
-You can choose from almond, cassava, arrowroot, coconut, tiger nut, tapioca, and green banana flour.
+There are many kinds of gluten-free and grain-free flours available at the grocery stores.
+Here is a partial list of grain-free flours: almond, cassava, arrowroot, coconut, tiger nut, tapioca, green banana flour, and gluten-free all-purpose flour.
+Buckwheat flour is grain-free as well.
 Just learning how to incorporate them into your recipes is the key to replicating your favorite breads and desserts without the inflammatory effects of gluten and grain!

 Coconut Flour is An Excellent Grain Free Option

 Next up is coconut flour.
 This flour can be used as a great substitute in many recipes, but you have like to coco-nutty flavor it will impart in your final product.
 Coconut flour is made from the meat of fresh coconuts.
 It is a great source of fiber and is low in carbohydrates, which makes it very friendly for diabetics.
 Due to its high fiber content, coconut flour will soak up moisture in your recipes.
 For baked goods, it is best to add an extra egg, chia seed or flax seed slurry, unsweetened applesauce or water to keep your recipe moist.
 Coconut flour can also be used as a thickener for gravies, soups, stews, and roux.
 Most grocery stores will carry this grain-free flour or it can be purchased online.